2024–25 Tulsa Golden Hurricane men's basketball team

 The 2024–25 Tulsa Golden Hurricane men's basketball team represented the University of Tulsa during the 2024–25 NCAA Division I men's basketball season.
 The Golden Hurricane, led by third-year head coach Eric Konkol, played their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Athletic Conference (AAC).

 Previous season

 The Golden Hurricane finished the 2023–24 season 16–15, 7–11 in AAC play to finish in a tie for eighth place.
-As an No. 9 seed in the AAC tournament they lost in the second round of the conference tournament to East Carolina.
+As a No. 9 seed in the AAC tournament they lost in the second round of the conference tournament to East Carolina.